Guide to Obtain APIs for e-Invoice Generation - Requirements And Best Practices

 • APIs aid in the elimination of data entry errors in e-invoices.

-• The taxpayer must only enter the information once into their ERP, after which the APIs will transport it to the e-way bill and GST portals.
+• The information must only be entered once by the taxpayer into their ERP, after which the APIs will transport it to the e-way bill and GST portals.

 Prerequisites For Using API For E-Invoice